If you and your family need extra living space, a loft conversion could be the answer.

 - Roof windows and dormer – extra space/headroom and extra light through roof windows.

-- Dormers but no roof windows – maximum possible space but also more expensive.
+- Dormers but no roof windows – maximum possible space but also more expensive and more likely to require full planning permission.

-We contacted eleven loft conversion companies and asked them to provide us with written quotes or estimates for a loft conversion to our two bedroom semi-detached property in Camberley, Surrey.
+In total we contacted nine loft conversion companies and asked them to provide us with written quotes or price estimates for a loft conversion to our two-bedroom Victorian semi-detached property in Northeast Surrey.

-The figures below are for a double bedroom with en-suite, we only gathered quotes for one property in Camberley, so apologies for not being able to show typical examples from different locations around the UK.
-As you can see from the table below, the average loft conversion cost is £31000.
+The figures below are for a double bedroom with en-suite shower unit and toilet.
+As you can see from the table below, the average loft conversion cost is £42000.

 |Location||Small Business||Large Business (5+ employees)|